July 5, 2021

 Five Ways to Wellbeing

-Based on the latest scientific evidence, the Government funded New Economics Foundation (NEF) has created a set of five simple actions which can improve well-being in everyday life.
+Taking care of your wellbeing is important to lead a healthy life, both physically and mentally.
+But making it a part of our daily routine can be challenging.
+Based on the latest scientific evidence, the government-funded New Economics Foundation (NEF) has created the Five Ways to Wellbeing tool, a set of five simple actions that can improve wellbeing in everyday life.
 They are:

 Connect